Yu-Group/clinical-rule-vetting/docs/collaborating_for_clinicians.md

 > **Examples**
 >
-> - Do the important variables in the fitted rules make sense?
+> - Do the important variables in the fitted rules make clinical sense?
-> - Are there any surprises about the stability of certain rules?
 > - Are the errors the model makes reasonable?
+> - Are there any surprises about the stability of the pipeline to certain perturbations?